davestewart/spaceman/README.md

 Run any root or package script:

 ```
-Script              - type to filter scripts
+Script              - type to filter scripts (use spaces for partial matching)
 ```

 Confirming will run the selected script.